Shopify/graphql-design-tutorial/TUTORIAL.md

 ```

+*<a href="#user-content-check-if-list-should-be-paginated"
+id="user-content-check-if-list-should-be-paginated">Rule:</a> Always check
-*Rule #7: Always check whether list fields should be paginated or not.*
+whether list fields should be paginated or not.*

 ###  Strings